isgiddy/giddy-2020-roammiz/README.md

 Load this data into the same folder as the repository, ensuring that the folder is named 'data'

-A python environment is provided which has all the relevant packages to enable you to run the code smoothly
+A python environment is provided which has all the relevant packages to enable you to run the code smoothly.
+Note this environment might only be valid for OS systems - need to check this.